• About Us

 Standardized Test Requirements

-Brown does not require the SAT/ACT SAT/ACT not required
+Brown does require the SAT/ACT SAT/ACT is required

 Score Card